Mass in special relativity: Popular science and textbooks

-C. Alder takes a similarly dismissive stance on mass in relativity.
+Carl G. Adler takes a similarly dismissive stance on mass in relativity.
 Writing on said subject matter, he says that "its introduction into the theory of special relativity was much in the way of a historical accident", noting towards the widespread knowledge of E = mc^{2} and how the public's interpretation of the equation has largely informed how it is taught in higher education.
 He instead supposes that the difference between rest and relativistic mass should be explicitly taught, so that students know why mass should be thought of as invariant "in most discussions of inertia".

 Many contemporary authors such as Taylor and Wheeler avoid using the concept of relativistic mass altogether:

 The concept of "relativistic mass" is subject to misunderstanding.
 That's why we don't use it.
 First, it applies the name mass – belonging to the magnitude of a 4-vector – to a very different concept, the time component of a 4-vector.
 Second, it makes increase of energy of an object with velocity or momentum appear to be connected with some change in internal structure of the object.
 In reality, the increase of energy with velocity originates not in the object but in the geometric properties of spacetime itself.

 While spacetime has the unbounded geometry of Minkowski space, the velocity-space is bounded by c and has the geometry of hyperbolic geometry where relativistic mass plays an analogous role to that of Newtonian mass in the barycentric coordinates of Euclidean geometry.
 The connection of velocity to hyperbolic geometry enables the 3-velocity-dependent relativistic mass to be related to the 4-velocity Minkowski formalism.